 Diabetes, once diagnosed, is present for life.
-Diabetes Mellitus is a metabolic disease characterized by elevated glucose (blood sugar), resulting from defects in secretion of the hormone insulin, defects which cause the tissue to resist absorption of insulin or both.
+Diabetes Mellitus is a metabolic disease characterized by elevated glucose (blood sugar), resulting from defects in secretion of the hormone insulin.
+These defects cause cells to resist absorption of insulin, glucose, or both.

 The majority of people with diabetes have type II diabetes.
-Type II, non-insulin-dependent diabetes mellitus, once known as adult-onset diabetes, afflicts the other 90-95 percent, many of whom use oral medication or injectable insulin.
-The vast majority of those people (80% or more) are overweight, many of them obese.
+Type II, non-insulin-dependent diabetes mellitus (once known as adult-onset diabetes), afflicts the other 90-95 percent of people with diabetes, many of whom use oral medication or injectable insulin to treat the condition.
+The vast majority of these people (80 percent or more) are overweight, and many of them are obese.
 Obesity itself can cause insulin resistance.
 The socioeconomic costs of diabetes are enormous.
 The dollar costs have been estimated at $92 billion annually, about equally split between direct medical costs and indirect costs.
 Diabetes is the fourth leading cause of death by disease in the United States.
 Individuals with diabetes are two to four times as likely to experience heart disease and stroke.
 It is the leading cause of end-stage kidney disease and new cases of blindness among adults under 75.
-The trauma of amputation is particularly debilitating.
-It often ends working careers, and restricts social life and the independence which mobility affords.
+The trauma of amputation resulting from diabetes is particularly debilitating.
+It often ends working careers and restricts social life and the independence which mobility affords.
 For more than 50 percent of those who experience an amputation of one limb, the loss of another will occur within three to five years.
-The key to amputation prevention is early recognition and foot screening, at least annually, of at-risk individuals.
+The key to amputation prevention is early recognition and foot screening — at least annually — of at-risk individuals.

 What does it mean to be high-risk?